Off-site visibility for AI Search: where mentions come from

 What is entity authority and how do I build it?

-Entity authority is simply: how confident the ecosystem is that your brand is a real, distinct entity, and that it understands what category you belong to.
+Entity authority is simply: how confident the ecosystem is that a brand is a real, distinct entity, and that it understands what category that brand belongs to.

-When entity authority is weak, AI answers tend to avoid naming you, or they miscategorize you, or they mix you up with something else.
-When it's strong, you show up naturally in comparisons, "best tools" lists, and recommendations.
+When entity authority is weak, AI answers tend to avoid naming the brand, or they miscategorize it, or they mix it up with something else.
+When it's strong, the brand shows up naturally in comparisons, "best tools" lists, and recommendations.

-How to build it without making it weird:
+How to build entity authority without making it weird:

-- Define yourself clearly on your site (one sentence, repeated consistently).
+• Define the brand clearly on the site (one sentence, repeated consistently).

 Optional but powerful: honest Comparison pages ("X vs Y", "alternatives", "best for").
-They teach the web where you fit.
+They teach the web where a brand fits.

 FAQ: Off-site optimization for GEO